 1130 Amsterdam Avenue

 212 Hamilton Hall, Mail Code 2807

 If your applicant is requesting a fee waiver, you can approve that fee waiver online after receiving the request from the student.
 Alternatively, your student can log on to his or her Common Application, print and sign a fee waiver form, and give you the form to sign and send to us.

-- Students will not be able to track their Early Decision application documents until mid-November and Regular Decision application documents until mid-February, which allows plenty of time for counselors and teachers to submit such documents and for our office to process them.
+Students will not be able to track their Early Decision application documents until mid-November and Regular Decision application documents until mid-February.
+This allows plenty of time for counselors and teachers to submit such documents and for our office to process them.
 We will notify students via e-mail and mail at that time if we are missing any necessary materials, and there will still be sufficient time for us to review any late credentials thoroughly and carefully.

 - Please note that we specifically ask that students not send collections of award certificates and the like and explicitly direct them to refrain from submitting their applications in binders or folders.